clojure-clutch/clutch/doc/get-doc.md

 ## Error reporting

-In Emacs with Cider (and other environments?), errors generate a 400 error from the CouchDB server.
+In Emacs with Cider (and other environments?), errors generate a 400 response from the CouchDB server.
 There's a lot of detail and it's difficult to see the cause, but look in the body and you'll see reason, in this case: `bad_request` and `Invalid rev format`:

 ```clojure
 2. Unhandled clojure.lang.ExceptionInfo